JenDev97/jendev497/README.md

 ## I am self-taught and currently learning programming 👩‍💻.

+#### I am from Mexico 🇲🇽 <small>btw i like tacos 🌮</small>, I always like to learn something new.

+From my early years, I discovered the fascination of shaping my surroundings, of transforming the existing into something more.
+My interest in programming was born from this same creative need and the quest for personalized and minimalist solutions.

+⚡️ Fun facts:
+I am left-handed 🫲
+I really like miniatures 🎨
+Minimalist 🌿
+I love Japan 🏯🇯🇵

-I'm from Mexico 🇲🇽 and of course, I love tacos 🌮.
-Just like many other programmers, I also love cats 🐈 (<span style="font-size: small;">_The internet is controlled by them_</span>).
+##### Just like many other programmers, I also love cats 🐈 (<span style="font-size: small;">_The internet is controlled by them_</span>).

-> ⚡ Fun fact: I am left-handed 🫲

 ---

-Now I'm learning web development.
+🌱 I’m currently learning web development.

 #### Some of my stacks include: